RockyWearsAHat/React-Portfolio/README.md

 - Responsive design
 - Project showcase with descriptions and links
 - A good about me section
-- Contact form and github links
+- Contact form and GitHub links

 ## Installation